 Oh, and there is always a, however: as long as this happens in a position where the curvature of the tine profile is flat or flattish, there is no problem.
 Going further back towards a smaller radius the nib with the opening would show some sidewards instability; something we want to avoid.

 19. Flat Tines

-Further up, near the start of the paper (not this page but on the bottom of the page Technical Side), I commented on a particular nib, which was shown there in photo 12 and promised to return to it.
+Further up, near the start of the paper — not this page but on the bottom of the page Flex Nibs Technology –, I commented on a particular nib, which was shown there in photo 12 and promised to return to it.
 It’s late (11:30pm as I am writing), but here the photo is again, and I will be commenting on it.
 Earlier on, I also noted that hardly any nibs/tines are flat.
 By now we have learned that: “The flatter the tines, the easier they bend.”

 Generally, the two tines are tilted towards each other and they are curved in profile, see drawing 16.
 How can tines separate if they are not?

-In photo 18 (same pen as in photo 4) the abrupt shape significant change from the round to the flat part of the nib is highlighted by a stark contrasting shadow line.
-This kink in the material, makes this edge structurally stable.
+In photo 18 (same pen as in photo 4) the abrupt and significant change of shape from the rounded to the flat part of the nib is highlighted by a stark contrasting shadow line.
+This kink in the material makes this edge structurally stable, like a cantilever.
 We had talked about kinks before (somewhere).

 I also said before that there are other good things about the design of this fountain pen section.
 They have nothing to do with flex‑nibs, but I like to mention them because for me they are signs of good fountain pen design.